yuvaraja402/Identification_fake_credit_cards/README.md

-# Identification of Fake Credit and Debit cards during Payment Gateways
+# Identification of Fake Credit and Debit card combinations during Payment Gateways
 <b>Motivation</b> :thought_balloon: : During product checkouts in E-commerce websites I have noticed as I type just 4 to 5 digits of my debit card, the checkout system automatically identifies the type of card and payment network.
 But to my surprise at the time of this project, the E-commerce website did not support or recognise all payment networks.
 So, I decided to develop my program that will identify all payment networks.

 <b>Objective</b> :dart: : Develop a script to identify fake credit card combinations at time of payments by calculating card numbers over Luhn formula.
 Also, successfully recognize credit card’s payment network provider such as <b><i>Mastercard, Visa, American Express, Discover and RuPay(India's newly government introduced payment network).</i></b>